Tax Tips for U.S. Americans Abroad

 MyExpatTaxes and The Streamlined Procedure

-And folks – even if it’s been 10+ years since you’ve done taxes as an expat, the Streamlined Procedure allows you to catch up!
+Even if it’s been 10+ years since you’ve done taxes as an expat, and you have tax debt, the Streamlined Procedure allows you to catch up!
+Always.

 The Streamlined Procedure only requires: